msg-byu/getting-started/README.md

 repository.
 This repositories name will be special it needs to be `'your GitHub user name'.github.io`.
-Go ahead and give the repository a license and a .gitignore file though it technically won't need eat.
+Go ahead and give the repository a license and a .gitignore file though it technically won't need it.
 Then clone the repository to your local machine just like you did in the [Cloning Repositories](instructions/github.md#cloning-repositories) section of this tutorial.
 DO NOT clone this repository into your project